Mountain biking might seem pretty simple if you know how to ride a bike you just hop on a trail and off you go, right?

 Of course, this is the main thing you are going to need in case you get a flat, so don’t forget one of these.
 My husband manages to get flat tires a lot, one time he came home with both tires flat!
-We recently changed his bike over to “slime” tubes, and so far so good!
-You can find these here: Slime Self-Sealing Smart Tube.
-Just make sure you buy the right size for your wheel!
+We ended up changing his bike over to “slime” tubes before he finally went tubeless.

 5. Tire lever

-Another tool you will need in case you get a flat.
-There are so many options to choose from and any should work fine.
+This is another tool you will need in case you get a flat.
+There are so many options to choose from but any should work fine.
 Here is just one option: Crank Brothers Tire Lever.